A man in glasses smiling

 We Are Committed to Your Comfort

 Many patients struggle with dental anxiety that causes them to avoid treatments they need, like dental crowns.
 Others simply dislike the feeling of certain procedures, such as taking impressions of teeth in need of restorations.
-Our team has taken several steps to alleviate anxiety and provide comfortable, effective treatment.
+Our Washington, DC, team has taken several steps to alleviate anxiety and provide comfortable, effective treatment.
 For example, we use an iTero® digital scanner to capture dental impressions.
 This advanced digital technology makes precise 3D images of your bite without the need for uncomfortable dental putty.
 We also use local anesthesia to numb dental pain.
-Please don't hesitate to let us know what we can do to make each and every visit comfortable for you.

 Consultation and Planning